AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 With this idea in mind, one of the most difficult features to construct in an efficient, mass-producible way is the filter.
 Currently, the plantita’s filter is characterized by a vertical, enclosed stacked rapid sand filter (EStaRS) which is tall and unfriendly to ship in addition to its complicated geometry of 4 inlet manifolds and 3 outlet manifolds.

 To combat these difficulties, a horizontal filter design has been proposed.
 This filter will not be stacked.
 Instead, it will use horizontal flow for filtration and vertical flow for backwash.
 The ratio of the horizontal flow area to the vertical flow area will be designed so that the bed will fluidize during backwash.
 The inlet and outlets will be designed so that sand/water separation doesn’t require slots.
 Water will exit through a geometry that has a plate settler style design to ensure that sand settles out and isn’t carried into the effluent.
+This technology might then also  be adapted to replace the slotted pipes in the current Stack Rapid Sand Filters in the full-sized plants.

 The goal is that these design innovations will simplify the current design and facilitate scaleup and mass production of AguaClara technologies.